|Rosella Machine Intelligence & Data Mining|

 Sales time-series data often contain seasonal patterns.
 For example, clothing and fruits sales can fluctuate based on seasons.
 This hides underlying sales patterns and makes it difficult to project sales figures accurately.
 Seasonal adjustment is used to overcome this problem.
 It removes seasonal factors.
 Time-series regression on seasonally adjusted data can capture hidden patterns.
 Predicted values on seasonally adjusted data are then converted back to actual values.
 This process can significantly improve accuracy of predictions.
 It is noted that to make seasonally adjusted sales forecasting works, multi-year series data is required.
 At least three years data is recommended.

-Sales Trend Analysis and Sales Forecasting Tool: Group-by Excel Add-in Tool
+Excel Sales Trend Analysis and Sales Forecasting: Excel Group-by Add-in Tool

 Rosella Group-by Excel Add-in provides powerful simple-to-use tools for trend analysis.
 It combines groupby aggregation with time-series predictive modeling.
 It employs powerful non-linear regression.
 Currently it supports 16 different mathematical functions using advanced function fitting algorithms.
-The following figure shows an example of Rosella Groupby Add-in reports with time-series analysis;
+The following figure shows an example of Rosella Groupby Add-in reports with time-series analysis.
+(For full-size view, click the image.)

 Columns "MTH1" to "MTH7" indicate recent actual trend values.
 Columns "Next 1" to "Next 3" show projections for the coming months.
 The "Chart" column displays them in charts.
 Notice that charts show that projections are not necessarily linear!
 The Addin automatically detects a most suitable function for you.
 Actual function description can be viewed from the notes.
 Prognostics columns provide information showing fitness and trends.
 The "Signal" column indicates which row items to pay attentions in three colors: green (for good), red (for bad), and yellow (for warning).